quintype/quintype-coding-problems/rotten-salad/index.md

 ## Credits

-This programming question is based on the excellent game (Cockroach Salad)[https://www.amazon.com/Schmidt-SCH87148-Cockroach-Salad-Card/dp/B00LNFP9G6].
+This programming question is based on the excellent game [Cockroach Salad](https://www.amazon.com/Schmidt-SCH87148-Cockroach-Salad-Card/dp/B00LNFP9G6).
 It's an amazingly fun game, so do pick up a copy.